joeldmott/Instacart_Project/README.md

 ---------------------------------------------------------------------------------

-**correlation 2:** Over the course of a week, as a product's average order day of the week increases away from Saturday by one whole day, the likelihood of that product being ordered as a reorder decreases by 15.2%.
+**correlation 2:** As the week progresses from Saturday by one whole day, the likelihood of products being a reorder decreases by 15.2%.

 **recommendation 3:** Promoting new products on Thursdays or Fridays may help increase interest in new products before the weekend rush.

 ## Conclusions
 Instacart's helpful dataset can also inform grocery chains’ own delivery, curbside, and restocking operations as well as new product promotion.

-Future or similar projects *tailored towards specific stores* may help:
+Future or similar projects *that include in-store shopping data and are tailored towards specific stores* may help:
 - optimize aisle layouts
 - quantify reserved parking spaces for curbside pickup
 - inform allocation of staff to delivery & curbside services
 - improve grocery ordering app design

-Future projects may also *include data on in-store shopping* to help refine these correlations with restocking.
+- inform restocking more precisely

 This current project may also help inform online-only stores (aka “online fulfillment centers”).

 ## Repository Structure: